omarHossain123/CS2212_Project/README.md

 - **Java Swing and AWT** (included in JDK)
 - No additional third-party libraries are required

-## Build Guide for Compiling it from Source Code
+## Building from Source

+If you wish to build the application from source rather than using the provided compiled version:

 ### 1. Install Java Development Kit (JDK)